Is Tarry Stool an Emergency? Melena in Dogs – Causes, Symptoms, and When to Rush to the Vet

 While finding a bit of fresh blood in the feces may or may not represent an emergency, I’d always consider black, tarry stool to be one unless proven otherwise.
 It can, sometimes, have a benign reason behind it, but how would one know?

-Why is digested blood in the feces scarier then fresh one?
+Why is digested blood in the feces scarier than fresh one?

 A speck of red blood can quickly get your attention.
 It takes a substantial amount of blood to change the appearance of the stool to look black and tarry.
-So you’re not looking at a few drops.
-Which means a substantial bleed.
+So you’re not looking at a few drops—it means a substantial bleed.

 That’s why black, tarry stool would scare me way more than a bloody one.